clirdlf/dlie_knowledge_graph/docs/src/posts/05_graph_database.md

 Neo4j is the most popular open-source graph database.
 It’s:
 - Visual
-- Easy to query (using a language called Cypher)
+- "Easy" to query (using a language called [Cypher](https://neo4j.com/docs/cypher-manual/current/introduction/))
 - Designed to handle relationships efficiently

 ---

-## 🧱 What We Store in the Graph
+## What We Store in the Graph

 Each document and entity we extract becomes a **node**, and their connections are modeled as **relationships**.